 From Westminster: alignment is growing, but action still lags

 A movement needs to move.
-This week, Future Food Movement was in Westminster, listening, connecting and pushing the conversation forward.
+And this week, Future Food Movement was in Westminster, listening, connecting and pushing the conversation forward.

-By Wednesday morning, we were back in Westminster with The Food Foundation on the Pavilion Terrace for the launch of the Good Food Bill.
-Backed by organisations including Bidfood, the room reflected a growing sense of shared ambition.
-A food system that delivers for both people and planet is no longer a niche conversation, it is moving into the mainstream.
+By Wednesday morning, we were back this time with The Food Foundation on the Pavilion Terrace for the launch of the Good Food Bill.
+Backed by organisations including Bidfood, the room was full, the sun was out and the ambition was clear.
+A food system that delivers for both people and planet.

 What stood out across both moments was alignment.

-From NGOs to industry, the signals are converging.
-Health, resilience and sustainability are no longer separate conversations, they are becoming part of a shared agenda.
-It is encouraging to see both civil society and the private sector increasingly aligned on both the challenges and the direction of travel.
+From NGO to industry, the signals are converging.
+Health, resilience and sustainability are no longer separate conversations, they are becoming one shared agenda.
+It has been incredibly encouraging to see both the NGO and private sector singing from a very similar hymn sheet.

-And yet the question remains, are those shaping policy moving at the same pace?
+And yet, the question remains are those shaping policy truly leaning in?

-There were credible, practical solutions on the table this week.
-Ideas grounded in business realities and the urgency of system wide change.
-But the gap between ambition and action, between what is being proposed and what is being adopted, remains visible.
+We saw credible, practical solutions on the table this week.
+Ideas grounded in the realities of business and the urgency of system-wide change.
+But the gap between ambition and action, between what is being proposed and what is being adopted, still feels very real.

-This is the space we continue to step into.
-Connecting voices, translating signals and building the capability and confidence to act earlier and more collectively.
+That’s the space we continue to step into.
+Connecting voices, translating signals, building the capability and confidence to move earlier, together.

-Because food system reform is not a future scenario.
-It is already underway.
+Because food system reform isn’t coming.
+It’s already underway.

 The question is who moves with it.